NassiTech/Git-Merge/README.md

 # Git-Merge
-Practice the different steps for Fetching &amp;Merging branches function
+Practice the different steps for Fetching & Merging branches function